resources

 Books

-“The Muslims are Coming!
-Islamophobia, Extremism and the Domestic War on Terror” by, again… Arun Kundnani.
-Friends, I’m not kidding.
-This man will change the way you view the “tolerant” west, the narratives we tell ourselves, the shortcomings of media, and more.
-In investigating islamophobia, he lays bare how tools of surveillance against Muslims inevitably strengthen the state’s ability to monitor the wider population for (leftist) discontent.
+Kundnani here assesses islamophobia and lays bare how tools of surveillance against Muslims (the evil enemies of the “tolerant west”) inevitably strengthen the state’s ability to monitor the wider population for (leftist) discontent.
 He rips on “radicalisation” theory as being a purely individual proces and instead argues terrorism is a political response to (amongst others) western presence in the Middle East.

 Films & Documentaries &